dmbarbour/glas/docs/GlasApps.md

 ### Notebook Applications

-I like the idea of building notebook-style applications, where each statement is also an application with its own little GUI.
-Live coding should be implicit, such that code for each component is easily edited through the composite GUI view and has an immediate impact on behavior.
-The component applications could be connected by various means, perhaps using different communication styles for different composites.
+I like the idea of building notebook-style applications, where each statement is also a little application serving its own little GUI.
+Live coding should be implicit.

-The GUI must be efficiently composable, such that a composite application can obtain GUI views from each component application.
-Ideally, we can also support multiple views and concurrent users.
-An API based on serving GUI connections is viable.
-It isn't convenient for a composite to explicitly bind GUI connections to each component application, but we could possibly design a GUI API that supports abstract routing through subchannels.
+The GUI must be efficiently composable, such that a composite application can combine GUI views from component applications.
+Ideally, we can also support multiple views and concurrent users, e.g. an application serves multiple GUIs.

-Mixing live code with the GUI is also a challenge, made a little more difficult because Glas supports user-defined syntax, graphical programming, and staged metaprogramming.
-Applications shouldn't responsible for rendering or updating their own code, so this feature should mostly be supported via language modules (or associated modules per language).
-But it also constrains the GUI model, at least insofar as we might need to request fine-grained views for component apps.

-A remaining concern is how component applications should communicate, such as manually wiring them together or plugging them into a shared database, databus, or publish-subscribe layer.
-Fortunately, this choice doesn't need to be made up front.
-It is feasible to support multiple heterogeneous types of application components and compositions within a larger application, assuming they all share the GUI effects model and
+Component applications would be composed and connected.
+I like the idea of using *Reactive Dataflow Networks* for communication because it works nicely with live coding, so we might assume the notebook has some access to a loopback port and possibly to user model and GUI requests via reactive dataflow.

 ### User Interface APIs